commonhaus/foundation/FAQ.md

 Though the CF provides default processes for projects joining the foundation, they're not mandatory when projects already have processes in place which achieve the same outcomes.

-All projects at the ASF producing software must be licensed under a version of the Apache Software License (ASL).
+All projects at the ASF must be licensed under a version of the Apache Software License (ASL).
 At the CF, we provide projects a choice of several OSI approved licenses for their project.

 ## Why not the Eclipse Foundation?